Swedish Match AB (publ) (OTCMKTS:SWMAY) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Swedish Match AB (publ) (OTCMKTS:SWMAY) from a hold rating to a buy rating in a report issued on Friday, Zacks.com reports.
-They currently have $8.25 target price on the stock.
+Zacks Investment Research upgraded shares of Swedish Match AB (publ) (OTCMKTS:SWMAY) from a hold rating to a buy rating in a research note issued to investors on Thursday, Zacks.com reports.
+The firm currently has $8.00 price target on the stock.

 According to Zacks, “Swedish Match AB develops, manufactures, markets and sells snus and moist snuff, lights and other tobacco products principally in Scandinavia, the United States and internationally.
 It provides snus and pouch products, nicotine pouches, and moist snuff under the General, Göteborgs Rapé, Kaliber, Kronan, Ettan, Grov, Catch, ZYN, G.3, G.4, The Lab, Nick & Johnny, Longhorn and Timber Wolf brand names.
 Swedish Match AB is based in Stockholm, Sweden. “

-SWMAY has been the subject of a number of other reports.
-JPMorgan Chase & Co. lowered shares of Swedish Match AB (publ) from a neutral rating to an underweight rating in a report on Tuesday, November 9th.
-Panmure Gordon raised Swedish Match AB (publ) from a sell rating to a hold rating in a research report on Wednesday, September 15th.
-Finally, Barclays reissued an overweight rating on shares of Swedish Match AB (publ) in a research report on Monday, November 1st.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and eight have assigned a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $8.25.
+Other research analysts have also issued reports about the stock.
+JPMorgan Chase & Co. lowered shares of Swedish Match AB (publ) from a neutral rating to an underweight rating in a research report on Tuesday, November 9th.
+Panmure Gordon raised shares of Swedish Match AB (publ) from a sell rating to a hold rating in a report on Wednesday, September 15th.
+Finally, Barclays reaffirmed an overweight rating on shares of Swedish Match AB (publ) in a report on Monday, November 1st.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and eight have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $8.00.

 About Swedish Match AB (publ)